 - Do you have high calcium levels?

-- Are taking any other medicines?
-This includes any medicines you are taking that you can buy without a prescription, as well as herbal and complementary medicines.
+- Are taking any other medicines (including medicines you can buy without a prescription, as well as herbal and complementary medicines)?

 If so, it’s important that you tell your doctor or pharmacist before you start colecalciferol.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.